-The extent of the disturbance on \hi morphologies and star formation depends on the properties of the cluster environment and the galaxies.
-However, \hi deficient and quenched galaxies are also observed in less dense environments including cluster outskirts, galaxy groups and the filaments of the cosmic web, both in observations and simulations (e.g. \citealt{Solanes2001, Tonnesen2007, Yoon2017}).
-So, the galaxies may already be pre-processed, i.e. have lost their \hi gas and halted their star formation activity prior to entering the dense cluster environment.
-It is important to understand the nature and efficiency of pre-processing that happens at larger distances from the cluster centers, beyond $R_{200}$, where galaxies can be relatively isolated or reside in groups with miscellaneous dynamic histories and galaxy populations (e.g. \citealt{Laigle2018, Kraljic2018, Alpaslan2016, Sarron2018, Kleiner2017, Vulcani2019}).
-Thus, wide-area, volume limited, \hi imaging surveys of galaxy clusters that probe the galaxies beyond the virial radius of the cluster, are indispensable to investigate different environmental mechanisms in different clusters for a better understanding of the impact of the different environments on galaxies.
+The extent of the disturbance of the \hi morphologies and star formation depends on the properties of the cluster environment and the galaxies.
+However, \hi deficient and quenched galaxies are also observed in less dense environments, including cluster outskirts, galaxy groups, and the filaments of the cosmic web, both in observations and simulations (e.g. \citealt{Solanes2001, Tonnesen2007, Yoon2017}).
+This means that the galaxies may already be pre-processed, that is, they have lost their \hi gas and their star formation activity was halted prior to their entering the dense cluster environment.
+It is important to understand the nature and efficiency of pre-processing that occurs at larger distances from the cluster centres, beyond $R_{200}$, where galaxies can be relatively isolated or reside in groups with miscellaneous dynamic histories and galaxy populations (e.g. \citealt{Laigle2018, Kraljic2018, Alpaslan2016, Sarron2018, Kleiner2017, Vulcani2019}).
+Wide-area volume-limited \hi imaging surveys of galaxy clusters that probe the galaxies beyond the virial radius of the cluster are therefore indispensable for investigating different environmental mechanisms in different clusters for a better understanding of the impact of the different environments on the galaxies.